vibe-io/cdk-extensions/API.md

 Preferably, you should use the return value as an opaque string and not attempt to parse it to implement your logic.
-If you do, you must first check that it is a concrete value an not an unresolved token.
+If you do, you must first check that it is a concerete value an not an unresolved token.
 If this value is an unresolved token (`Token.isUnresolved(stack.account)` returns `true`), this implies that the user wishes that this stack will synthesize into a **account-agnostic template**.
 In this case, your code should either